 January Travel Tips

-When a cool day follows a winter rain, skies are sometimes exceptionally clear and ideal for photography.
-It's a good time to drive down Pacific Coast Highway and Palos Verdes Drive to Roessler Point where you can get a good view of the entire Los Angeles Basin.
+- The hours after a winter rain are especially great times for photography.
+Drive down the iconic Pacific Coast Highway and Palos Verdes Drive to Roessler Point, where you can get a good view of the entire Los Angeles Basin.
 Continue south from there along the coast to San Pedro for offshore views that include Catalina Island.
-End your scenic drive by going north on Interstate 110 and then to the parking area at the Griffith Observatory.
+End your scenic drive by going north on Interstate 110 to Griffith Observatory.

 - The ocean will likely be too cold to swim in without wearing a full neoprene wetsuit, but walking along the beach (in plenty of layers) is still a fun thing to do.

 - Beware of hotels filling up and road closures—especially around Beverly Hills—during the weekend of the Golden Globe Awards ceremony.

 - Any time of year. you can use these tips to be a smarter Los Angeles visitor who has more fun and puts up with fewer annoyances.